floooh/oryol/doc/OVERVIEW.md

 A multiplatform build system is a complex beast.
 It should be able to support the native compilers of a host platform (for instance Visual Studio on Windows, instead of mingw/gcc), it must support cross-compiling and it should support IDEs.
-I already had experience with cmake which fits these requirements, even though it is itself a complex beast.
+Oryol uses cmake which fits these requirements and which I already had experience with, even though cmake itself a complex beast.

-Managing dozens of build systems alone is not very comfortable, so (inspired by emscripten's emcc python script) a frontend python script 'oryol' exists, which calls cmake and over time a lot of comfort features where added (like automatically setting up the Android and emscripten SDKs, deploying a target to an mobile devices, or opening the IDE for a build configuration).
+Managing dozens of build systems alone with cmake is not very comfortable, so (inspired by emscripten's emcc frontend python script) a python script 'oryol' exists, which calls cmake and over time had more comfort-commands added (like automatically setting up the Android and emscripten SDKs, deploying a target to an mobile devices, or opening the IDE for a build configuration).

-CMakeLists.txt files use a very simplified custom syntax to define the type of target (module, app or extlib), the source code directory (with the ability to filter sources by target platform).
+Oryol CMakeLists.txt files use a very simplified custom syntax to define the type of target (module, app or extlib), their dependencies and source files.

 ### Modules, ExtLibs and Apps

-An Oryol Module is a group of related source code under a directory and compiled into a static link library.
-Modules define dependencies to other modules and ExtLibs, which are then automatically resolved when linking Apps.
+An Oryol Module is a group of related sources and headers under one directory, compiled into a static link library.
+Modules have dependencies to other modules and ExtLibs, which are then automatically resolved when linking Apps.

 An ExtLib is a special lowlevel type of module for 3rd party libs (like libcurl, GLFW, glm, ...).